Wild Ales Series

 Our wild cellar includes four 2000 litre barrels - which serve as our main blending stock – as well as twelve 500 litre barrels, all filled with a diverse array of fermentations to add acidity, depth, and complexity to our blends.

 We aim to use as many local ingredients as possible, including microbes produced in Canada, grain and malt from Alberta, local hops, and fruit!
 This gives our wild ales a particular local flair - a terroir even! – that makes them truly unique.
-Stop by Campio or grab a bottle at your local liquor store and take a walk on the wild (ales) side.
+Stop by Campio or grab a bottle at your local liquor store and take a walk on the wild side!

-Hops: Strata
+Hops: Magnum

 The Process